nataliasebastian/COVID19-Simulator/README.md

 # COVID-19 Simulator
 This is a COVID-19 simulation model developed in Greenfoot, an integrated development environment, using Java.

-It is assumed that the disease is highly contagious (contact with an infected person leads to infection), and that person who contains the disease and is later cured will be immune.
+It is assumed that the disease is highly contagious (contact with an infected person leads to infection), and that a person who contains the disease and is later cured will be immune.

 Colors:
 * blue - healthy